EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 `recovery_options` is a global/server option that accepts a list of comma separated values.
-If the keyword `get-wal` is present during a recovery operation, Barman will prepare the `recovery.conf` file by setting the `restore_command` so that `barman get-wal` is used to fetch the required WAL files.
+If the keyword `get-wal` is present during a recovery operation, Barman will prepare the recovery configuration by setting the `restore_command` so that `barman get-wal` is used to fetch the required WAL files.
 Similarly, one can use the `--get-wal` option for the `recover` command